English College in Prague: History

 In 1990 the suggestion was made at a meeting of British diplomats with President Vaclav Havel to set up a new school in Prague similar to the Prague English Grammar School, which had flourished intermittently in Prague between 1927 and 1954.
 In 1992 a new charity, The English College Foundation, began raising funds.
 The intention was to found a secondary school which would provide an academic education on British lines, meet the intense demand for English and contribute to the development of Czechoslovakia's emerging democracy.

-The project was endorsed by the three main political parties in the UK, and Vaclav Havel and King Charles, then Prince of Wales agreed to be joint patrons of the English College.
-By 1994, a suitable building had been found, conveniently situated next to the metro station in Vysocany twelve minutes from the centre of Prague, and the school opened its doors in September that year.
+The project was endorsed by the three main political parties in the UK, and Vaclav Havel and Charles, Prince of Wales agreed to be joint patrons of the English College.
+By 1994, a suitable building had been found, conveniently situated next to the metro station in Vysočany twelve minutes from the centre of Prague, and the school opened its doors in September that year.
 Following the death of Václav Havel in 2011, Karel Schwarzenberg became its Czech Patron.

 The college is governed by a volunteer Board of Governors drawn from the Czech Republic and the UK and is a public benefit organisation.